facts about medici family

 20. The family’s influence led to Florence becoming a center of Renaissance culture and innovation.

-The Medici family’s influence turned Florence into a Renaissance art and culture center.
+The Medici family’s influence transformed Florence into a hub of Renaissance art and culture.

 Their wealth from the Medici Bank supported many artists, scientists, and thinkers.